DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/assert.md

 ![Asynchronous Functional Testing with Extra Waiting](../../../images/assertions/extra-waiting.png)

-To stabilize asynchronous functional tests, you need to add a timeout that enables the required changes to be applied successfully.
+To stabilize asynchronous functional tests, you need to add a timeout that allows changes to be applied.
 Note that adding a timeout can increase the test's duration.

 TestCafe uses the smart assertion query mechanism if the assertion receives a [Selector's DOM node state property](select-page-elements.md#define-assertion-actual-value)